memcached/memcached.github.io/content/features/proxy/arch.md

   - If there is another response ready in the buffer, immediately process it.
   - Once complete, go back to waiting.

-If more requests arrive while Backend B is waiting for respones, it will immediately write() them to the same socket.
+If more requests arrive while Backend B is waiting for responses, it will immediately write() them to the same socket.
 If the socket buffer is full, it will wait until it can write more.
 Thus new requests are not delayed while waiting for a previous batch to complete.